mcnik/mcnik.github.io/about.md

 I am also risk averse as are all who fear failure.
 Lately, I have noticed an annoyance with waiting to be wrong.
 This is an attempt at being wrong now.

-And, yes, there is definitely better writing, on probably all of these topics, out there but when has that ever been a reason not do a thing?
+And, yes, there is definitely better writing, on probably all of these topics, out there.
+I am not saying that the things I am saying here are good or right or "morally unassailable."
+All I'm saying is that I need to say them.

 <br/><br/>

-### More Information
+### About me

 No, thank you.